mstksg/inCode/copy/entries/dependent-haskell-2.md

 map :: (String -> (Bool -> Char)) -> [String] -> [Bool -> Char]
 ~~~

+Or anything else!

-Consequentially, the function has to be implemented in a way that will work for *any* `a`
+Consequentially, the function has to be implemented in a way that will work for
-and `b`.
-The function's implementation has the burden of being flexible enough
+*any* `a` and `b`.
+The function's implementation has the burden of being
-to handle whatever the caller asks for.
+flexible enough to handle whatever the caller asks for.

 But, for a function like: